FadriPestalozzi/CrashCourseObsidian/how/plugins/excalidraw-examples.md

-Excalidraw is an amazingly flexible drawing tool 💖
+# Excalidraw is an amazingly flexible drawing tool 💖

 I'm a big fan of its flexibility and intuitive user experience.
 The examples below illustrate different drawing features in action.

-# create drawing elements
+# Create drawing elements

-to quickly create elements,
+To quickly create elements,
 - either type the associated number
   <img src="../../pics/excalidraw-create-element-by-number.png" width="300">
 - or the assigned letter (e.g. R for Rectangle)